 The Chronicles of Narnia: The Lion, The Witch, and The Wardrobe

 This movie is based on one of the most successful works of literature of all time.
 Set in the magnificent snowscape of Narnia, four children from 1940s Great Britain soon discover the dark side of the frozen beauty: the White Witch has caused an endless winter, with no Christmas, to descend on the land.
 The children must work to defeat her with the lion Aslan.
 DVD available on Amazon here.
-Watch free on Amazon with a Starz subscription here.
+Rent on Amazon here.

 Johnny Depp stars as a young dream with hands of scissors in this Tim Burton classic.
 The movie has a slightly creepy, cold undercurrent, but mainly this great flick made the list because of Edward Scissorhands’ magnificent ice sculptures.